Cooperative Edge Caching with Large Language Model in Wireless Networks: Methodology

 where $\mu_{\mathbf{R}}$ and $\sigma_{\mathbf{R}}$ are the mean and standard deviation of the reward set $\mathbf{R}=\{R(o_{t,j})\}_{j=1}^M$, and $\epsilon$ is a small stability constant.

-The policy parameters $\theta$ are updated by maximizing the following surrogate objective, which incorporates a proximal policy optimization-style clipping mechanism~\cite{schulman2017proximal} and a Kullback-Leibler (KL) divergence constraint to prevent deviation from the SFT initialization $\pi_{\text{ref}}$:
+The policy parameters $\theta$ are updated by maximizing the following surrogate objective, which incorporates a proximal policy optimization-style clipping mechanism~\cite{schulman2017proximal}.
+Let $\pi_{\text{old}}$ denote the behavior policy used to sample the group completions in the current GRPO update, and let $\pi_{\text{ref}}$ denote the fixed SFT initialization used only in the Kullback-Leibler (KL) regularizer: